RadicalPet/VPA2/README.md

 ## Modules, packages, libraries and Credits

-The used libraries, node modules, python and nuGET packages can of course be seen in the script / are included in the solution as far as C# goes.
+The used libraries, node modules, python and nuGet packages can of course be seen in the script / are included in the solution as far as C# goes.

 Nonetheless do I need to credit the [stanford computer science department] (http://www-cs-students.stanford.edu/~tjw/jsbn/) for their comprehesive demo and straightforward JavaScript cryptolibraries, stackoverflow for providing tons of skeleton code and answers and Windows for not being even buggier and awkward than it is.